 Theatre of the Oppressed (TO) is an aesthetic method created by Brazilian playwright Augusto Boal that stimulates critical observation and representation of reality, envisioning the production of consciousness and concrete actions.

-In the last decades Theater of the Oppressed games, exercises and techniques have became powerful tools for many practitioner across the world.
+In the last decades’ Theater of the Oppressed games, exercises and techniques have become powerful tools for many practitioners across the world.
 It is a participatory art form that is meant and applied as an empowering and liberating practice that inspires individual and collective transformation.

-Many concrete oppressions provoke deep damage inside our subjectivity and psychic life.
-Under the general title of Rainbow of Desire, there are fifteen Techniques – complex, but not complicated! – which help us to visualize theatrically our oppressions, and deal with them more clearly: no one interprets anything, but all participants offer the Protagonist the mirror of the multiple regards of the others.
+RAINBOW OF DESIRES – Many concrete oppressions provoke serious damage inside our subjectivity and psychic life.
+Under the general title of Rainbow of Desire, there are fifteen Techniques – complex, but not complicated! – which help us to visualize our oppressions theatrically, and deal with them more clearly: no one interprets anything, but all participants offer the Protagonist the mirror of the multiple regards of the others.

-LEGISLATIVE THEATRE – Theater is not enough to change reality, we all agree.
-Legislative theatre is the utilization of all forms of the Theatre of the Oppressed with the aim of transforming the citizens legitimate desires into Laws.
-After a normal Forum session, we create a space similar to a Chamber where laws are made, and we proceed to create a similar ritual of lawmaking, following the same official procedure of presenting Projects based on the spect-actors interventions, defending or refusing them, voting, etc. At the end, we collect the approved suggestions and try to put pressure upon the lawmakers to have those laws approved.
+LEGISLATIVE THEATRE – Theater is not enough to change reality; we all agree.
+Legislative Theatre is the utilization of all forms of the Theatre of the Oppressed to transform the citizens’ legitimate desires into Laws.
+After a normal Forum session, we create a space similar to a Chamber where laws are made, and we proceed to create a similar ritual of lawmaking, following the same official procedure of presenting Projects based on the spect-actors interventions, defending or refusing them, voting, etc. In the end, we collect the approved suggestions and try to put pressure upon the lawmakers to have those laws approved.